BigRLab/oculus-crawl/README.md

 The following example gives the three roles (factory, crawler and client) to a single machine with Docker; however it can be easily finetuned by changing the hosts addresses to run spread in distributed systems.

-As a clarification if you are not familiar with docker, the `docker run` command will download (only the first time) the latest image of Oculus-Crawl from my repository at https://hub.docker.com/r/dkmivan/oculus-crawl/tags/ and run each application containerized.
+As a clarification if you are not familiar with docker, the `docker run` command will download (only the first time) the latest image of Oculus-Crawl from the dockerhub repository at https://hub.docker.com/r/dkmivan/oculus-crawl/tags/ and run each application containerized.
 Thus, you don't need to perform any prior set-up on your machine to make this example work, just ensure to have docker installed.
 You can learn more about docker [here](https://docs.docker.com/get-started/).

 ### Create a dataset of cats